 And we have something like the “big classics”, like the ads for Volkswagen in the 60s, to remind us why we chose this job in the first place.

-Not many people probably remember this, but Volkswagen's ride into the American zeitgeist got off to a bumpy start, given its nameplate’s genesis in the 1930s as a form of affordable and reliable transportation for working-class Germans living under the Third Reich.
+I suspect not many people will remember this, but Volkswagen's ride into the American zeitgeist got off to a bumpy start, given its nameplate’s genesis in the 1930s as a form of affordable and reliable transportation for working-class Germans living under the Third Reich.

 And probably, the best way to put things in perspective is by this quote, from the extraordinary art director who took over the account at DDB and gave the campaign its trendsetting-soon-to-become-evergreen, witty and cool style: "To be completely honest, I was wondering what was going on in [former DDB chief Bill] Bernbach's head, because it really had Nazi connotations to it." said Helmut Krone, in an interview.
 "I didn't think it was something that we should do."

 Bob Levenson – “one of the greatest copywriters ever to grace the English language, albeit in its Manhattan form", as he was declared – took on the challenge a bit more light-heartedly, and brilliantly made the most of what the product actually had – fantastic reliability.

 A radical simplicity, an "intelligent, don't-underestimate-the-public” type of advertising that became DDB's trademark, was the key.

-And one of the great examples of the game-changing approach to advertising those 60s’ Volkswagen campaigns represent is the “Snowplow” TV ad.
+And one of the great examples of the game-changing approach to advertising those 60s’ Volkswagen campaigns is the “Snowplow” TV ad.